 Without question, this is how TNA came off when they brought in "Robbie E" and "Cookie" with a Jersey Shore gimmick.
 And then they actually brought in J-Woww to feud with Cookie.
 For 15 minutes.

 WWE has always been doing this.
 They had a wrestler dressed as Batman (imaginatively known as "Battman") in the mid-1960s, when the TV show was a hit.
 During the mid-1990s they had Rad Radford, who dressed like a grunge-rock musician.
 Some of WWE's most popular and enduring gimmicks started out this way: Edge, for example, in his original "Brood" incarnation with his Badass Longcoat and Cool Shades and vampire fangs, was strikingly reminiscent of the title character of Blade, which had just hit theaters at the time.
+And John Cena's "rapper" gimmick, while ostensibly a parody of "Marky Mark" Wahlberg, obviously owed a great deal of its success to the early-2000s popularity of Eminem (who has since faded from the public consciousness, while Cena hasn't used that gimmick for nearly a decade now).

 In Professional Wrestling this trope is used well when it's deliberately invoked for comedy or satirical purposes.
 The tag team "Cryme Tyme" became darlings of the fans despite trafficking in "Yo-yo-yo!"/"in the 'hood" stereotypes that had already been cliched for over a decade.